dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-6412, CACTWO-7489, CACTWO-7534 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 This is a licensed module.
 If opted in, a new [role](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#roles) of ‘CDI Auditor’ will be available for assignment.
-This will allow the assignee all the privileges of a CDI Specialist, plus the ability to audit inpatient accounts on a new CDI Audit Viewer.
-This viewer does not pop out, and is mostly similar to the [Audit Worksheet Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) with several exceptions:  it audits both the Baseline Codeset and the Final Working Codeset.
+This will allow the assignee all the privileges of a CDI Specialist, plus the ability to audit inpatient accounts on a new [CDI Audit Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/add-on-modules-and-viewers/#cdi-audit-viewer).
+This viewer does not pop out, and is mostly similar to the [Audit Worksheet Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) with several exceptions:  it audits both the Baseline Code set and the Final Working Codeset.
 It also allows auditing of CDI queries after an additional opt in.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.